Code-Institute-Submissions/GigiLi89-PP1/README.md

 All issues has been taken care of and there are no more errors or warnings.

-2023-03-02: Tested the site again after testing it on Lighthouse, no errors were found.

 ## Lighthouse testing
 2023-03-02, result: